 Politics: a Roman specialty

-Rome was a monarchy until 509 BC, then it became a Republic.
-After their experience with tyrannical kings, Roman’s were ever after weary of one single man holding too much power.
-So the Republic was led by two men at a time, two consuls, which were elected, and which remained in office for only one year.
+Rome was a monarchy until 509 BC, then, it became a Republic.
+After their experience with tyrannical kings, Roman’s were wary of one single man holding too much power.
+So the Republic was led by two men at a time, two consuls, who were elected and remained in office for only one year.

 Other public officials were also elected every year.
 They were in charge of things such as the maintenance of public buildings, the finances, and the games.